MacroSHEDS/macrosheds/README.md

 MacroSheds is funded by the U.S. National Science Foundation (Awd.
 1926420).
 MacroSheds aquatic data are collected and provided by U.S. federally funded projects, with limited exception, see notes tab on the [MacroSheds Web Portal](https://macrosheds.org)

 <!-- GETTING STARTED -->
+## Getting Started

+### Prerequisites

+To use the MacroSheds R package a user must have at least R version 3.6.1 installed.
+We recommend the latest R version.

 ### Installation